konami99/qantas-loyalty/README.md

 1. Text truncate: currently it is a hard cut-off.
 I think it can be improved by using `overflow: hidden` so the text width adjusts dynamically depending on the width of the surrounding box.

 ![image](https://github.com/user-attachments/assets/360720fa-0845-4fa5-a425-30555fca9da5)

+## Note

+This repo was cloned from my other account `richardchou89/qantas-loyalty`.
+I'm the author of `richardchou89/qantas-loyalty`.
+I needed to clone to konami99 to deploy to Vercel.